pnguyen82/phatndt.github.io/index.md

 ## SUMMARY
 - Having 5 years of experience in developing Web Applications using HTML (4/5), CSS (2/3), JavaScript, TypeScript, Angular (5/7), Node.js, jQuery, XML, Bootstrap, JSON.
 - Extensive knowledge in developing applications in a `single page (SPAs)` using various JavaScript frameworks like `Angular`, React.
-- Experience of working on CSS Preprocessors like LESS and SASS.
+- Experience of working on CSS Preprocessors like SCSS.
 - Developed the backend by using Node.js and MongoDB.
 - Expertise in implementing the `CRQS` architecture in backend applications Node.js.
 - Experience in working with RESTFUL Web Services and implementing RESTFUL API's.